-Fiumicino Airport, or the Rome Leonardo da Vinci-Fiumicino Airport, is the sixth busiest airport in Europe and handles over 35 million passengers annually.
-Fiumicino is a great airport to use when visiting Rome as is well connected to the centre of the city through public transportation making it easy to skip the traffic jams after a long flight.
+Fiumicino Airport, or the Rome Leonardo da Vinci-Fiumicino Airport, is one of the busiest airports in Europe and handles over 40 million passengers annually.
+Fiumicino is a great airport to use when visiting Rome as it is well connected to the city centre through public transportation.

 The airport has loads of shops, restaurants and passenger entertainment options.
 However, there are often queues during peak periods and passengers are advised to arrive early to skip the masses.

 The airport is 19 miles (30km) southwest of central Rome.